rhfung/RFViewFactory/README.md

 Error dialog box
 ----------------

-Manticore iOS View Factory comes with a built in error message view controller.
-To override the built in appearance and layout, create MCErrorViewController.xib and assign its file owner to subclass MCErrorViewController.
+RFViewFactory comes with a built in error message view controller.
+To override the built in appearance and layout, create RFErrorViewController.xib and assign its file owner to subclass RFErrorViewController.

 Error messages are presented with a title label, message label, and button to dismiss the view controller.
 Error messages are not placed on the history stack, thus do not interfere with the navigation of your application.